leovigna/agent-coeus/packages/mcp-tools-logto/README.md

-# MCP Tools LogTo
+# MCP Tools Logto

-MCP Tools for interacting with [LogTo](https://logto.io/) Admin API to manage multi-tenant MCP Servers.
+MCP Tools for interacting with [Logto](https://logto.io/) Admin API to manage multi-tenant MCP Servers.

 These tools are designed to be usable with [MCP Typescript SDK](https://github.com/modelcontextprotocol/typescript-sdk) but could also support any similar SDK with a similar interface.